-Editor’s Note: We will include a full, updated profile and detailed rating of Macaulay Honors College in the next edition of our book, scheduled for release in September 2016.
+Editor’s Note: There is a full, updated profile and detailed rating of Macaulay Honors College in our book, INSIDE HONORS.
+You can see a list of the highest rated honors programs here.

 Students who are residents of New York State have the unique opportunity of qualifying for free tuition and other benefits at the Macaulay Honors College, which is affiliated with eight senior colleges of the City University of New York.
 Admission to Macaulay for state residents not only makes them Macaulay Scholars with free tuition but also presents to them the Big Apple in all its fascinating dimensions.